joejoyjoy/react_e-commerce/README.md

 ## The Project

 In thsi e-commerce project you will have a full responsive experience with a [home page](./src/pages/Home/Home.jsx), [sign up](./src/pages/Login/Login.jsx), [shoppign cart](./src/pages/Cart/Cart.jsx), and a [sidebar cart](./src/pages/Home/ShoppingCart/Sidebar/Sidebar.jsx) when a product is added.
+There is also present a searchbar.

 <img src="./src/assets/Img/preview1.png" alt="Web preview app desktop version" width="100%">
 <img src="./src/assets/Img/preview2.png" alt="Web preview app desktop and mobile version" width="100%">